pyao137/Find-Your-FIt/README.md

 We unfortunately do not have an actual site or server running Find Your Fit.

 However, if you want to try the code, you can clone this repository and run it locally.
-To do so, first use npm to download the necessary packages, and also make sure you have SQL installed on your computer.
+To do so, first use "npm install" to download the necessary packages, and also make sure you have SQL installed on your computer.
 Then, run the SQL code from "database-sql-code" in a locally hosted sql server, and use "npm run startall" to start the webapp.